beilQCA/7515QCA-Assessment2/index.md

 In the meantime, I have installed piduino on my windows machine so that I can cross-compile arduino sketches that can run on the Raspberry Pi.
 This will allow me to develop C code on the PC which will run very efficiently as opposed to python which is interpreted - and on a little RPi0W that will make all the difference to the system running or not.
 However, I would ideally like to develop an Android app in React Native to provide an easy-to-use GUI allowing user files to be uploaded to the pi and displayed.
 Realistically, this isn't likely to happen in time although it is something I will definately be implementing to finish the project - if not in time for this assessment.

+Have been going crazy trying to get all components working on a single MCU.
+Have a LOLIN32 which I can communicate over Bluetooth with from my underdevelopment phone app, but is incompatible with the FastLED library and for which there doesn't appear to be a solution.
+Have tried
+Raspberry Pi Zero W but there is issues getting Arduino code running on it from cross-compiled code.
+Have tried an Adafruit Feather HUZZAH ESP8266 board but it has library incompatibilities with FastLED in addition to it being limited to 3.3v logic.

+Given the LOLIN32 gives me both external (fast) interrupt handling and bluetooth for phone comms, and given the Adafruit Dotstar library will work with it I will attempt to use this instead of FastLED.

+I have also been developing the Android phone app and have tested communication between it and the LOLIN32 - so at least this works and I can send text (for now) which I'd like to have for demonstration... clearly I will not be able to deliver MPEG as was my original intent.

 ### BoM ###